 Representative John Delaney (D-MD) represents Maryland's sixth congressional district and serves on the House Financial Services Committee and Joint Economic Committee.

-Representative Debbie Dingell (D-MI) represents Michigan's twelfth congressional district and is serves on the House Energy and Commerce Committee.
+Representative Debbie Dingell (D-MI) represents Michigan's twelfth congressional district and serves on the House Energy and Commerce Committee.

 Senator Tim Scott (R-SC) is the junior senator from South Carolina and serves on the Senate Finance Committee.
 He is the first African-American senator from South Carolina.